kidsbits/KD3025-Kidsbits-STEM-/docs/3.kidspico/Smart Safe House_kidspico.md

 ![4top](media/4top.png)

-After uploading code, when the PIR motion sensor detects a human motion, it outputs high and the red LED goes off.
+After uploading code, when the PIR motion sensor detects **a human motion**, it outputs high and the red LED goes off.
 The Shell prints *Some body is in this area!* ;

 ![3302](media/3302.png)